Guidelines for Authors

 Protection of Human Subjects and Animals in Research

 When reporting experiments on human subjects, authors should indicate whether the procedures followed were in accordance with the ethical standards of the responsible committee on human experimentation (institutional and national) and with the Helsinki Declaration of 1975, as revised in 2013.
 If doubt exists whether the research was conducted in accordance with the Helsinki Declaration, the authors must explain the rationale for their approach and demonstrate that the institutional review body explicitly approved the doubtful aspects of the study.
 An Informed Consent statement is always required from patients involved in any experiments.
 When reporting experiments on animals, authors should indicate whether the institutional and national guide for the care and use of laboratory animals was followed.
-Further guidance on animal research ethics is available from the World Medical Association (2016 revision) and from the International Association of Veterinary Editors’ Consensus Author Guidelines on Animal Ethics and Welfare.
+Further guidance on animal research ethics is available from the World Medical Association (2016 revision).
 When reporting experiments on ecosystems involving non-native species, Authors are bound to ensure compliance with the institutional and national guide for the preservation of native biodiversity.
 When reporting results from DNA-based studies, Authors should ensure to have all permissions according to the Nagoya protocol.